Is Juneteenth a Paid Holiday? Should Your Business Offer It?

 Subscribe

 I was recently asked whether a private company that had always given paid time off (PTO) for federal holidays is obligated to include Juneteenth as a paid holiday.
+The short answer is there may be an underlying expectation by employees, but there is no requirement.

 Currently, there is no requirement under the Fair Labor Standards Act (FLSA) that requires private employers to offer paid time off for any federal holiday or official state holiday.
 Holiday pay and other paid time off (PTO) is a matter of agreement between the employer and the employee.